 Stefaan Eens, Senior Director, Cumulus Networks

 Enterprises increasingly view infrastructure as a strategic resource, and the move towards an open and disaggregated model drives an even greater ROI from their data centre architecture.
 In this presentation, Stefaan will explore the benefits of an open infrastructure model, using real world examples about how this delivered tremendous returns for a large multinational financial institution.

 Refreshment Break Served in the Exhibition Area

-The state of application development: meeting the demand for fast, iterative delivery
+The state of securing application development.
+Meeting the demands of fast, iterative and secure delivery

 - App dev priorities in the digital age